zhanghaomeng/PrepNIfTI/README.md

 ## Requirements
 numpy, pandas, nibabel, h5py, argparse

-The program has been tested on Ubuntu 16.04 with Python 3.5.2 and Python 2.7.12
+The scripts has been tested on Ubuntu 16.04 with Python 3.5.2 and Python 2.7.12

 ## Function

-apply_mask.py: apply ribbon masks on images min_max_normalize.py: normalize image intensities to range [-1 1]
+apply_mask.py: apply ribbon masks on images

+normalize_min_max.py: normalize image intensities to range [-1 1]

 ## Usage
 ```